 My inquiry, as a Native artist, is to discover what, when, where, and how, and then possibly why, art can be healing – first to myself, then to communities with whom I interact through art, then to the caring for and healing of our great Mother Earth.
 My work is about enhancing Life.

-I know numerous Native artists who heal themselves and others through their art making and artwork.
-I have witnessed Native artists who heal families and communities through collaborative artwork and art-making.
+I know numerous Native artists who heal themselves and others through their artmaking and artwork.
+I have witnessed Native artists who heal families and communities through collaborative artwork and artmaking.
 I hope to offer healing, acknowledgment, and legacy to the numerous Native activists who act in courage to protect Mother Earth.

 I make large mixed-media drawings on 100% rag paper that combine graphite, watercolor, Prismacolor, and minerals.
-I also create portraits (that use many of the same principles of the large drawing) using drypoint printmaking in black and white.
+I also create portraits (that use many of the same principles of the large drawings) using drypoint printmaking in black and white.

 I work to stay open to intuitive Creation/Source directions throughout each image, adding or subtracting internal icons, plants and animals.
 This includes the placement of that section within the composition.
 I am working to remain open and practice being out of judgment about my making process – basically acting as a conduit with heart and mind, to get out of my own way by handing the entire process over to Creation/Source.
-A wide range of cultural and environmental experiences and principles inspire my drawings and prints.
+A wide range of cultural and environmental experiences and principles inspire my drawing and printmaking processes.

 I draw upon Haudenosaunee and Lakota environmental values; historical, archetypal, and personal symbols; and transitional life moments.
 I research traditional and contemporary North American Native art in its many forms.
 My current work is about collecting iconic Native Woodlands cultural shapes, healing plants outlines, shells, symbols, human and animal figures, old birch bark designs, beadwork patterns – and then restating them into integrated, full of movement, contemporary (hopefully healing) art.
 I also want the physical contents of my artwork to be sustainable, so I work to use art materials that will not harm the environment.
 This is an evolving commitment.